yosefk/checkedthreads/README.md

 Now compare the results of the two runs.
-Different results indicate a bug, because results should not be affected by scheduling order (in production, a parallel scheduler is used and it can result in things running in any of the two orders you just tried - as well as in many other orders).
+Different results indicate a bug, because results should not be affected by scheduling order (in production, a parallel scheduler is used and it can result in things running in any of the two orders you just tried - and many other orders).

 Using this method, you can run the program on many inputs (the program runs serially with the shuffle scheduler, so you can spawn a process per core to fully utilize machines used for testing).
 Many inputs